 For Residents and Businesses

 The Village and its project contractors will work to make the meter replacement process as convenient and safe as possible for residents and businesses, and is working to finalize the appropriate installation protocols that fully adhere to all CDC and Public Health (IDPH) recommendations.
 As a Glencoe water utility customer, it is important for you to understand that the installation of new water meters will require access inside your residence or business, as nearly all water meters are in the interior of buildings.
+Your water supply will also be turned off for the duration of the 30 minute appointment.
 As noted previously, prior to installation, water utility customers will receive a mailed notification on Village letterhead providing instructions on how to set up an appointment for your water meter to be replaced.
 The replacement and installation of the new water meters will be done at no cost to the customer and will not take more than a half hour to complete in most situations.

-Due to concerns regarding the containment of COVID-19, the United Meters meter installers will be required to wear appropriate PPE (masks and gloves) and shoe covers when entering residences and businesses.
+Due to concerns regarding the containment of COVID-19, the United Meters meter installers will be required to wear appropriate face masks and shoe covers when entering residences and businesses.
+Installers will also sanitize their hands before and after appointments.
 Only one installer will enter your home or business and the appointment will be less than 30 minutes.
 An adult, 18 years or older, must be present for the appointment.
 Residents and business owners will also receive instructions on how to maintain a safe distance from the work when scheduling their meter change-out appointment.
 Furthermore, the meter installers have completed background checks with the Village of Glencoe, and all have significant experience working in communities across the Chicago-area.
 All meter installers will carry identification from the Village.